 Looking for remnants of Dorian

-There is still much cleanup needed in those northern regions of the country and hundreds of evacuees sought shelter farther south on New Providence Island.
+There still was much cleanup needed in those northern regions of the country when we visited and hundreds of evacuees sought shelter farther south on New Providence Island.
 This heavily populated area, including the Sandals Royal Bahamian Resort, was spared serious damage.
 It received only moderate winds and heavy rain, causing some minor flooding.

 Exploring the resort